hahahafeifeifei/1KCP-analysis/README.md

 # 1KCP Analysis

-This repository contains the analysis scripts used for the **1000 Chinese Pangenome (1KCP) project**, which generated diploid genome assemblies for 1,116 Chinese individuals.
+This repository contains the analysis scripts used for the **1000 Chinese Pangenome (1KCP)** project, which generated diploid genome assemblies for 1,116 Chinese individuals.

-## Script Descriptions
+## Description

 The scripts are organized into the following directories: